predrag3141/PSLQ/README.md

 ### The Swap, Reduce, Solve Strategy

 An advanced version of "IDASIF" from the table above can be implemented using this repository.
 This strategy, called "Swap, Reduce, Solve" (SRS), has two phases.
+Phase 1 refers to the time before the maximum number of possible solutions of _<x,m>=0_ is found; and phase 2 refines those solutions.

+A summary of phases 1 and 2 is:

+- Phase 1: _H_ contains non-zero elements in its last row, row _n_.
+Under the right conditions, row combinations of non-zero elements of row _n_ and diagonal can be used to reduce the absolute values of diagonal elements of _H_.
+- Phase 2: _H_ no longer contains non-zero elements in row _n_.
+For any column with zero in row _n_ (which is all columns in phase 2), the smallest index, _i_ of a non-zero entry, is the index of a column in _B_ with a solution of _<x,m>=0_.

 In both phases, the priority is to "swap" values of diagonal elements to make them increase towards the bottom right.
-When no further swaps can be made on adjacent rows that improve the diagonal of _H_, diagonal elements are reduced using a row operation involving the diagonal element and the last row of _H_.
-If this puts a zero in the last row of _H_, the column represents a solution of _<x,m>=0_: If _i_ is the lowest-numbered row with non-zero in a given column of _H_, column _i_ of _B_ is a solution of _<x,m>=0_.
+In phase 1, when no further swaps can be made on adjacent rows that improve the diagonal of _H_, diagonal elements are reduced using a row operation involving the diagonal element and the last row of _H_.
+In phase 2, the equivalent situation terminates the entire algorithm.

-If it's not clear already from the above brief description, every opportunity to swap diagonal elements is seized, at the expense of reducing diagonal elements of _H_.
-And reducing diagonal elements of _H_ sometimes puts zeroes in the last row of _H_, making the column with the diagonal element a solution of _<x,m>=0_.
-The order of priority, therefore, is "swap, then "reduce and (maybe) solve".
+In phase 1 only, when there are no swaps to perform, the SRS strategy (reluctantly) reduces a diagonal element with a row operation involving row _n_.
+Thus the second priority is to "reduce", and sometimes reducing creates a solution in _B_.
+Hence the name, "Swap, Reduce, Solve".
+As noted earlier, phase 2 has no reductions, so the only option is to swap or terminate.
+Still, "Swap, Reduce, Solve" is an accurate overall description.

 For now, we will focus on the first phase of SRS.
-Sub-section headings indicate which phase the section refers to.
+Sub-section headings below indicate which phase the section refers to.
 In phase 1, SRS slows down the Hermite reduction of _H_ to the point where its interior is just reduced enough to enable operations on adjacent rows, and does not blow up in absolute value.
 The first phase concludes with a solution of _<x,m>=0_ for each column of _H_.
 Phase 2 performs full Hermite reduction, as in the classic PSLQ algorithm.
 Phase 2 continues improving the diagonal by swapping both adjacent *and* non-adjacent rows.
 No reductions of diagonal elements, or new solutions, occur in phase 2.

-In phase 1, when there is no way to swap diagonal values, SRS (relucantly) reduces the bottom-right element of _H_'s diagonal with a row operation that combines the last two rows.
-This may free up diagonal swaps for a while, after which there follows a second reduction of the last diagonal element.
-At some point (with integer input at least), there comes a point where no further reductions *or* swaps are possible.
-This means that a solution has appeared in the bottom-right element of _H_.

 Once the right-most column is fully reduced, putting a zero in _H<sub>n,n-1</sub>_, the same procedure that did that for column _n-1_ works for column _n-2_, then _n-3_, etc. This procedure only works in columns to the right of which row _n_ is zero.
 Though the zeroes do appear in row _n_ eventually, they only appear when it improves the diagonal of _H_.